Landing on Omaha Beach

 US Army photograph

 American infantrymen of the 290th Regiment fight in fresh snowfall near Amonines, Belgium.
-January 4, 1945.
+January 4, 1945

 US Army photograph

 Battle of the bulge – The 101st Airborne troops move out of Bastogne, after having been besieged there for ten days, to drive the enemy out of the surrounding district.
-Belgium December, 31, 1944.
+Belgium December, 31, 1944

 US Army photograph

 The June 6, 1944 landings on the beaches of Normandy (Operation Overlord) were just the beginning of the Allied efforts to defeat Germany in Europe.
 It alone took until July 4 to land a million men, nearly 150,000 vehicles, and over 100,000 tons of supplies.
-The liberation of France met with fierce and costly counterattacks until the Allied armies were finally able to force the Germans’ retreat across the Seine, resulting in the liberation of Paris, August 25, 1944.
+The liberation of France met with fierce and costly counterattacks until the Allied armies were finally able to force the Germans’ retreat across the Seine, resulting in the liberation of Paris, on August 25, 1944.
 The Allied advance from Paris to the Rhine occupied the following six months.
 The most famous offensives of this period, the Battle of the Bulge, Bastogne, and Ardennes Forest, overshadowed the Battle of the Hürtgen Forest, generally regarded as an expensive defeat for the Allied forces.

 Aggies participated in these actions in many capacities: as medics, snipers, parachutists (82nd and 101st Airborne Divisions), in tank battalions (the fabled 12th Armored Division), the military police, and Signal Operations, as personnel or mail clerks at HQ, tactical officers, as airborne glider crews, combat engineers, members of a band, anti-aircraft artillery specialists, interpreters, rifle company or battalion commanders, pilots in tactical reconnaissance squadrons, members of bomb disposal squads.

 Thirteen Aggies were killed, many were wounded and decorated, and some ended up as prisoners of war.
 Some wrote moving, often eloquent letters back to the college relating their experiences during this period.
-In the following exhibit we wish to honor many of those participants through photographs and correspondence maintained in the New Mexico State University’s Archives and Special Collections Department.
+In the following exhibit, we wish to honor many of those participants through photographs and correspondence maintained in the New Mexico State University’s Archives and Special Collections Department.
 Principal sources are the Letters of Dean of Engineering Daniel B. Jett; the Era Rentfrow Papers from the Records of the NMSU Registrar’s Office; and the NMSU publication, The Whole Damned World: New Mexico Aggies at War: 1941-1945.

 Lt.
 Willis W. Baird